SWAP University Access to Nursing

 - You will be invited for an interview where you will be asked to do a written piece of work.

 Progression and Articulation Routes

-- Universities across Scotland offering courses in Adult, Mental Health or Learning Disabilities and Nursing
+- Universities across Scotland offer courses in Adult, Mental Health or Learning Disabilities and Child Nursing

 |Campus||Study mode||Start date||Duration|

 |Milton Road Campus||Full time||29/08/22||41 Weeks|

 Funding & Fees